If you’re living with interstitial cystitis (IC), dealing with the pain can be tough. Here are some tips and resources for dealing with IC

 - Ultima Replenisher: this has no fructose, but it does have citric acid so use wisely.
 I never had an issue with this until our long bike ride.
 During our ride I used the packets of Lemonade Ultima with us.
 That probably had more acid in it than the other flavors and wasn’t a great choice for me – I think that was partly why I had a big flare besides the bike riding (along with the caffeine in the chews and gels I ate).
 If you’re not guzzling this, you should be alright, but experiment a little to see what works.

 - Hammer Endurloytes: if you still can’t find an electrolyte drink or drink mix that works for you, try electrolyte tablets.
 The ones from Hammer are pretty good, although I have had some issues while using this.
-I do think the potassium concentration in these bothers my bladder a bit, so I don’t use these often.

 - Coconut water: this is only good if you are not on a low-FODMAP diet.
 If you are on a low-FODMAP diet, you should probably skip this or only have this occasionally.
 Coconut water is a good source of electrolytes, but it is high in polyols and oligo-fructans so if you have IBS I wouldn’t drink this every day.
 Coconut water didn’t seem to bother my IC or my reflux, but I did have to stop drinking it daily because of my IBS.